On Feasible Rewards in Multi-Agent Inverse Reinforcement Learning: Omitted analysis for

 Then we get for $V^{i}$ with probability of $1-\delta$:

-where (a) uses a union bound over the state and joint-action space, (b) uses that we only consider the $m$-times, where we updated the estimated transition model and (c) uses an union bound over the update times $m$ and an application of Hoeffding's inequality combined with the fact that we can bound the value function, i.e. $V^{i}(s') \leq \frac{\maxR}{1-\gamma}$ for every $s' \in \calS$.
-Next, we will consider the first two equations regarding the estimation of the Nash policy of the expert.
-In a first step we define the following set
+where (a) uses a union bound over the state and joint-action space, (b) uses that we only consider the $m$-times, where we updated the estimated transition model and (c) uses an union bound over the update times $m$ and an application of Hoeffding's inequality combined with the fact that we can bound the value function, i.e. $V^{i}(s') \leq \frac{\maxR}{1-\gamma}$ for every $s' \in \gS$. \end{proof}

-We will the bound the probability of the complement of this event by $\delta$ and can then take the intersection of both events to get the total result.